mongodb-labs/atlas-cli-plugin-terraform/docs/command_adv2v2.md

 3. **Variable references transformation**: The converter updates variable references (e.g., `replication_specs.value` to `spec`), but complex nested references should be reviewed.

-4. **Block ordering**: The Provider 2.0.0 format may handle block ordering differently.
+4. **Block ordering**: The Provider 2.0.0 schema may handle block ordering differently.
 Ensure any dependencies on block order are maintained.

 ### General Limitations